roman-milk/roman-milk.github.io/teacher-teacher.md

  Once inside she dropped her coat inside the door and dropped to her knees.
 It wasn't to wait on instructions it was because she couldn't walk any further.

  "Crawl to bed slut, I'll set your alarm and leave you food and instructions on the table.
 Make sure you follow them and I'll see you tomorrow."
-Report_Story #1